tsungiriraimachingura46-blip/mamabot-group13/README.md

-# Mama-Bot — Maternal Health AI Assistant
+# MamaBot — Maternal Health AI Assistant

 An AI-powered multilingual chatbot giving pregnant women and new mothers